5 tips on how to get the most design for your money

 3. Give them room to work with the visuals

-This is a classic point where many make mistakes.
-Early ideas are fragile like butterflies and must be treated accordingly.
-They are incredibly easy to suffocate, criticize and reject.
-If you hold butterflies too hard, they will be suffocated and if you hold them too loosely, they will fly their way.
+This is a classic point where many people make mistakes.
+Early ideas are fragile like butterflies and need to be treated accordingly.
+They are incredibly easy to smother, criticize, and reject.
+Hold on to butterflies too tightly and they will be suffocated, and hold them too loosely and they will fly away.
 But a good idea has the potential to change the world.
-Therefore, it is important to give designers space to try, fail and test several potential directions before further developing them into stronger formulated ideas that can be presented and explained.
+That’s why it’s important to give designers the space to try, fail, and test multiple potential directions before developing them into more strongly formulated ideas that can be presented and explained.

 Who would have believed that Uber could become the world’s largest taxi company without owning any cars?
 Or that Airbnb could become the world’s largest accommodation provider by allowing private individuals to let their homes to strangers?